electron/electron/docs/api/shell.md

     exist.
 * `options` [ShortcutDetails](structures/shortcut-details.md)

-Returns `Boolean` - Whether the shortcut was created successfully
+Returns `Boolean` - Whether the shortcut was created successfully.

 Creates or updates a shortcut link at `shortcutPath`.